cazala/synaptic/README.md

 ######propagate

-After an activation, you can teach the neuron what should have been the output (a.k.a. train).
+After an activation, you can teach the neuron what should have been the correct output (a.k.a. train).
 This is done by backpropagating the error.
 To use the **propagate** method you have to provide a learning rate, and a target value (float between 0 and 1).

 For example, if I want to train neuron B to output a value close to 0 when neuron A activates a value of 1, with an error smaller than 0.005: